- Your Voice

 - If you are a parent of a student currently receiving citywide special education services in District 75, you are eligible to run for the Citywide Council for District 75 (CCD75).

-Please Note that You Cannot Serve on an Education Council if:
+You Cannot Serve on an Education Council If:

 - You are a current DOE employee

 - You are a member of the Panel for Educational Policy

 - You hold elective public office, or an elective or appointed party position